Time series on compact spaces, with an application to dynamic modeling of relative abundance data in Ecology: Introduction

+It should be also pointed out that our approach avoids data transformations for modeling the time series, an approach which has some drawbacks.
+For instance, on the open unit interval $(0,1)$ (which closure is compact), one can apply a one-to-one transformation $Z_t=f(Y_t)$ with $f:(0,1)\rightarrow \R$ and model the new real-valued time series with a standard ARMA model.
+The logit or arcsine transformation is standard in this context.
+However, the prediction of the original variable $Y_t$ will be $f^{-1}\left(\E(Z_t\vert Y_{t-1},Y_{t-2},\ldots)\right)$ which is sub-optimal in general since it does not coincide with the optimal $\mathbb{L}^2-$prediction $\E\left(Y_t\vert Y_{t-1},Y_{t-2},\ldots\right)$ when $f$ is not linear.
+See \citet{douma2018analysing} for a discussion about the problem of data transformation in the analysis of continuous proportions in Ecology.

 The paper is organized as follows.
 In Section \ref{sec:2}, we give some mathematical results concerning the construction of stationary paths for infinite memory dynamical systems defined with a one-point conditional distribution.
-Parsimonious models of the previous type, written in an observation-driven form are introduced in Section \ref{sec:3}, in particular a Dirichlet and a logistic-normal conditional model.
-Parametric estimation procedures are detailed in Section \ref{sec:4}.
+Many examples of time series on the simplex, the hypercube or the unit sphere are presented in Section \ref{sec:3} as an illustration of the general theory.
+In Section \ref{sec:4}, we focus on some time series models on the simplex for which we discuss statistical inference procedures as well as interpretations of model parameters.
 Numerical experiments and a real data application are provided in Section \ref{sec:5} and Section \ref{sec:6} respectively.
 A conclusion is given in Section \ref{sec:7} and proofs of some of our results are given in Section \ref{sec:8}.
+Finally, additional proofs are provided in an online supplementary material.